-and consist of 11 major islands and many smaller islets within
+Truk Lagoon consist of eleven major islands and many smaller islets within

-a 40 mile wide lagoon surrounded by a protective reef.
+a forty mile wide lagoon surrounded by a protective reef.
+To the south-east is Kuop Atoll and Kuop Lagoon.

 Truk was the Japanese "Gibraltar of the Pacific"